 Calpe's credit risk management strategies include setting and monitoring the credit rating requirements for its investments.
-Adherence with these requirements ensures investments are selected in a way that enables the effective management of the risk of counterparty default to an acceptable level in line with Calpe and TransRe approved risk appetite and tolerances.
+Adherence with these requirements helps to ensure investments are selected in a way that enables the effective management of the risk of counterparty default to an acceptable level in line with Calpe and TransRe approved risk appetite and tolerances.
 The credit management strategy also takes into account the exposure to credit spreads.

-To ensure compliance with rating requirements in Calpe's credit risk management strategy and to minimise the risk of counterparty failure arising from external parties, Calpe has established key risk indicators which are consistent with its investment strategy and investment risk appetite and tolerances.
+To aid the monitoring of compliance with the credit rating requirements in Calpe's credit risk management strategy and to minimise the risk of counterparty failure arising from external parties, Calpe has established key risk indicators which are consistent with its investment strategy and investment risk appetite and tolerances.
 These indicators take into account, but do not rely solely on, the financial security rating and credit rating assigned by external rating agencies.

-Calpe uses external credit assessments primarily to:

-- review the credit quality of assets in its investment portfolios; and - review the credit quality of its reinsurers.
+Calpe uses external credit assessments primarily to review the credit quality of assets in its investment portfolios and its reinsurers.